- Portfolio Tracking

 The real reason to use StockMarketEye is that it allows users to finely tune their organization of their portfolios.
 Investors can create new portfolios with the click of a menu button, as well as organize portfolios into groups for different purposes.
 Within the navigation pane on the left of the platform, portfolios can also be dragged-and-dropped to re-order them and move them into different groups.

-The interface of the StockMarketEye software is somewhat reminiscent of an old version of Microsoft Excel.
+The interface of the StockMarketEye software is somewhat reminiscent of an old version of Microsoft Excel (similar to Market XLS) (similar to Market XLS).
 For example, all asset data is tabulated in a grid that resembles Excel.
 However, while this interface appears outdated, it is extremely simple to navigate and does not contain unnecessary menus.
 It also makes exporting data simple, since what you see in StockMarketEye is almost exactly what you’ll get if you choose to export a CSV file.

 One thing to watch out for is that StockMarketEye offers both portfolios and watchlists.
 Although the two asset lists are fundamentally the same and almost entirely identical in terms of the options available for managing them within the software, StockMarketEye strictly delineates them.
 Therefore, there are near-identical menus for portfolios and watchlists.